mroczekdotdev/Sfira/README.md

 - **Npgsql** is an open-source ADO.NET Data Provider for PostgreSQL.

+- **Sass** is an extension of CSS, adding nested rules, variables, mixins, selector inheritance, and more.
+It's translated to well-formatted, standard CSS.

 - **JavaScript** is a prototype-based, multi-paradigm scripting language that is dynamic, and supports object-oriented, imperative, and functional programming styles.

 - **jQuery** is a fast, small, and feature-rich JavaScript library.

-- **Sass** is an extension of CSS, adding nested rules, variables, mixins, selector inheritance, and more.
-It's translated to well-formatted, standard CSS.

 - **Font Awesome** is the iconic SVG, font, and CSS toolkit.

 - **npm** is a package manager for JavaScript.

 - **webpack** is a bundler for modules.
 It is also capable of transforming, bundling, or packaging just about any resource or asset.

+- **NGINX Open Source** is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.

 - **Docker** is a platform for developers and sysadmins to develop, deploy, and run applications with containers.